-Gov. Mark R. Warner's recent creation of a gang "strike force" made up of 12 Virginia State Police officers was the latest step in a spiraling state, local and federal crackdown.
+Gov. Mark R. Warner's recent creation of a gang "strike force" made up of 12 state police officers was only the latest step in a spiraling state, local and federal crackdown.
 Two other gang task forces were created last year -- one by a Northern Virginia congressman and the other by the state attorney general.
 Authorities have cranked up a new FBI gang squad, and a federal grand jury in Alexandria is probing gang activity.

 Officials say the blitz is needed to combat a growing problem highlighted by the gang-related machete attack that nearly severed the hands of a Fairfax County teenager and the slaying of a Herndon youth by an assailant believed to be a gang member.

 "The more people addressing this, the more approaches and ideas you have, the better,'' said Tim Murtaugh, a spokesman for Attorney General Jerry W. Kilgore (R).

 But some experts are questioning whether the myriad resources amount to overkill, saying too many officers could trigger turf battles and imperil coordination among agencies.

 "Are they all going to play nicely together?'' said Susan R. Paisner, a Maryland-based criminologist and law enforcement consultant.
 "I'm just seeing bureaucratic snafus and way too many press conferences and not enough of the real nitty-gritty, 'Let's put our best investigators on this and leave them alone.' ''